International Adoption in Belarus

 Child with Parental Rights Terminated

-A child can be adopted if one or both parents have had their parental rights revoked by the court, making the child eligible for adoption.
+A child whose one or both parents have been deprived of parental rights by court decision is eligible for adoption.

 Child with Parental Consent